 What Is the Difference Between Compensatory and Punitive Damages in a Personal Injury Case?

 You may have heard of the term “damages” in the context of a lawsuit.
 In a civil suit, damages are what a plaintiff gets paid when they win their case.
 But how are damages calculated?
 What is it about the facts of a lawsuit that determines how much a plaintiff deserves?
-We will answer all of your questions below.
+Our Dallas personal injury lawyers will answer all of your questions below.

 Damages are broken down into two main categories: compensatory and punitive damages.
 As the name suggests, compensatory damages are meant to compensate the plaintiff for what they have actually lost or suffered as a result of the events that landed them in a courtroom.
 These are based entirely on the plaintiff’s experience and can account for medical expenses, lost wages, and even pain and suffering.
 Punitive damages, on the other hand, are based on the conduct of the defendant.
 While only available in certain instances, punitive damages are imposed to punish the defendant’s wrongdoing and discourage that type of behavior in the future.